Security-Onion-Solutions/securityonion-docs/grid.rst

 Elastic Storage Used
 ~~~~~~~~~~~~~~~~~~~~

-The total gigabytes used to store the ingested events, across all indices.
+The total gigabytes used by :ref:`elasticsearch` to store the ingested events, across all indices.

 InfluxDB Storage Used
 ~~~~~~~~~~~~~~~~~~~~~

-The total gigabytes used to store the current and historic metric data collected from all nodes in the grid.
+The total gigabytes used by :ref:`influxdb` to store the current and historic metric data collected from all nodes in the grid.

 PCAP Retention
 ~~~~~~~~~~~~~~

-The number of historic days of available packet capture data which can be viewed by analyst using the SOC PCAP tool.
-PCAP data older than this number will be automatically pruned from disk so that new PCAP data can be recorded.
+The number of historic days of available packet capture data which can be viewed by analysts using the SOC :ref:`pcap` tool.

 Load Average
 ~~~~~~~~~~~~